Offline mode

 7. Could this just be friction?

-8. Are non-latex condoms actually as protective?
+8. Are non-latex condoms just as safe?

 10. Why does this feel so scary even if it’s probably nothing?